 If you or a loved one has been injured due to a property owner’s negligence in Washington, D.C., don’t try to navigate the complex legal process alone.
 An experienced premises liability lawyer can mean the difference between getting fairly compensated or derailing your case from aggressive insurance tactics.
 That’s why the respected firm Regan Zambri Long offers completely free, no-obligation case evaluations.

-For over 35 years, Regan Zambri Long has been a preeminent name in DC personal injury law.
+For almost 30 years, Regan Zambri Long has been a preeminent name in DC personal injury law.
 Our accomplished attorneys have secured over $1 billion for clients through meticulous casework.

 We understand premises liability law inside and out — from investigating negligence to negotiating maximum settlements.
 We’ll stand up against insurance companies and property owners who try to minimize your damages.
 If a trial is needed to get justice, you can trust the law firm of Regan Zambri Long’s strong courtroom skills, developed over decades of successful verdicts.